cal-itp/benefits/docs/guides/postgresql.md

 ## Restore from a backup

-In order to restore from a .json backup, run the commands below from the Container app console.
+In order to restore from a .json backup, run the commands below from the Container App console.

 ```bash
 # nuke existing data and rerun migrations